Number0ne/Completed-AI-Coding-Challenge/README.md

 I plan on adding a database to this application using EF but let me hand in my application first so at least I get the process kick started while I work on this.
 Overall it has been great working on this and a little jolt my brain needed.

+# I might've overcooked it bit I wanted to take my best swing at it